emunhoz/monorepo-boilerplate/README.md

 ## 💥 Features

-- ⚛️ Create React App (CRA 5) - (React 17.0.2)
+- ⚡️ Vite 2.0 - (React 10.0.0)
-- 📖 Storybook 6.4.18
+- 📖 Storybook 6
-- 📦 Npm Workspaces
+- 📦 Yarn Workspaces
-- ✨ Host Multiple CRA Apps, Component Libraries & Storybooks in one monorepo
+- ✨ Host Multiple CRA Apps, Vite apps, Component Libraries & Storybooks in one monorepo
 - 🔥 Hot Reload all Apps, Components & Storybooks
 - 👨‍🔬 Test all workspaces with Eslint & Jest using one command